-Australia is known for its perilous snakes, and we have numerous – but few individuals pass on from chomps.
+Australia is known for its dangerous snakes, and we have a lot of them.
+However, few people die from bites.

-“This is to differentiate India, for illustration, where bites may reach one million a year, with over 50,000 deaths,” says Associate Professor Bryan Fry, a herpetologist and venom expert at the College of Queensland.
-“Snake chomps are exceedingly uncommon [in Australia] and regularly the blame of the individual being bitten.
-Most chomps occur when individuals are attempting to murder a wind or appear off.”
+“This is to set it apart from places like India, where over 50,000 people die every year from bites,” says Associate Professor Bryan Fry, a herpetologist and expert on venom at the College of Queensland.
+“In Australia, snake bites are very rare, and the person who gets bitten is usually to blame.
+Most chomps happen when people are trying to kill a wind or look off.”

-Found: throughout the eastern half of mainland Australia
+Found: all over the eastern half of Australia’s mainland

-If irritated, the eastern brown raises its body off the ground, winding into an ‘S’ shape, mouth expanding open and prepared to strike.
-Its poison causes dynamic loss of motion and stops the blood from clotting, which may take numerous measurements of antivenom to invert.
-Casualties may collapse inside a couple of minutes.
+When the eastern brown is angry, it lifts its body off the ground and curls into a “S” shape, with its mouth wide open and ready to strike.
+Its poison slows down movement and stops blood from clotting, which may take several doses of antivenin to fix.
+People who are hurt may die within a couple of minutes.

 Western brown snake

 Found: all over most of Australia’s mainland, with the exception of the wetter edges of eastern Australia and south-western Western Australia.